-Within the scope of the tax reform, from 1 January 2018 the application of reverse VAT payment procedure has been extended to include construction services, and this procedure has been introduced for deliveries of construction products, deliveries of electronic household appliances and electrical household appliances, deliveries of game consoles.
+Within the scope of the tax reform, from 1 January 2018 the application of reverse VAT payment procedure has been extended to include construction services, and this procedure has been introduced for deliveries of construction products, deliveries of electronic household appliances and electrical household appliances, deliveries of metal articles and related services, as well as deliveries of game consoles.
 The excise tax for alcoholic beverages and tobacco products has been raised with a timetable for gradual increase of its rates until 2020.
 Also in 2019, as measures of the tax reform continued, changes have been made to VAT, excise and vehicle operation taxes.